Swimming Fish SomethingsPhishy Swimming Fish

 You now need to make a critical decision.
 Do you let the Angelfish raise their own fry naturally or do you artificially raise them.
 Both ways have their advantages and disadvantages.
 We will briefly discuss the advantages and disadvantages of both methods.

 Conversely, the advantages and disadvantages to artificially raising the fry is just the opposite.
 There will be two to three weeks of caring for your fry several times a day.
-The positive side, your chances of getting the Angelfish fry past this stage is greatly increased.
 Generally speaking, more fry will survive when you artificially raise them.

-As Angelfish are much easier to artificially raise that some other fish such as Discus, we […]
+Angelfish are much easier to artificially raise that some other fish such as Discus, we recommend that you go with the artificial raising of them.
+In our next segment, we will

 Breeding Angelfish Part 8 – Free Swimming Fry